devnyxie/dev-link/README.md

 Please visit: [Dev-Link](https://dev-link.up.railway.app/)

+Notes:
-Notes: This demo is a work in progress and is far from finished.
+- This demo is a work in progress and is far from finished.
 It requires a lot more work and is not yet feature-complete.
 Please note that it may contain bugs and limitations.
 Your understanding is appreciated.
+- Registration is not yet open.
+If you are interested in contribution, please DM me and I'll create an account for you.